Bilaspur district, Himachal Pradesh: Fauna

+Geology

+Most of Bilaspur district's exposed terrain is relatively young on a geological time scale.
+Tertiary and Quaternary deposits predominate, and older layers are only exposed in the eastern part of the district.
+Tectonic uplift of the Himalayas has been accompanied by extensive folding, faulting, and thrusting that has disrupted the original order of various rock strata — in some places, older layers are next to or even on top of newer layers.

 Demographics

+Population

 According to the 2011 census Bilaspur district, Himachal Pradesh has a population of 381,956, roughly equal to the nation of Maldives.
 This gives it a ranking of 562 in India (out of a total of 640).
 The district has a population density of 327 PD/sqkm.
 Its population growth rate over the decade 2001-2011 was 12.08%.
 Bilaspur has a sex ratio of 981 females for every 1000 males, and a literacy rate of 85.67%.
 6.58% of the population lives in urban areas.
 Scheduled Castes and Scheduled Tribes make up 25.92% and 2.80% of the population respectively.

+Religion

+Language

 At the 2011 Census, 76.37% of the population spoke Bilaspuri, 8.56% Pahari, 5.80% Hindi, 4.00% Punjabi, 1.25% Kangri and 0.96% Mandeali as their first language.